 A series of seven one-hour lectures on Wednesday evenings*

-6:30pm, Room 228 (except for first lecture which is held in the theatre)
+6:30pm, Room 228 (except for first lecture which is held in theatre) No registration required.

 See Related Events - including book discussion art display, film and concert (listed below)

 Speaker: Jose F. Vasquez, Chief Operating Officer, LaCasa de Esperanza, Waukesha

 and member of UW System Board of Regents

 *The first lecture will be held in the campus theatre.

 The first lecture in the series is in memory of Matt Zillig (pictured left).
 When Matt died in 2008, his friends created a memorial fund to promote Matt's commitment to the idea of global citizenship.
 The Friends of Matt Zillig sponsor this lecture as well as a social (immediately following the lecture) that features food samples from Mexico.

 October 1: Mexico's Air Pollution and Ancient Cultures